NeoMashego/CDV01_Career_Goals_Reflection_CS20240210_WFO2024_GroupA_NeoMashego_CDV01/README.md

 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
-        To have honed my skills enough to get into the gaming industry and hopefully work remotely, allowing me to work cross-borders.
+        To have honed my skills enough to get into the gaming industry and hopefully work remotely, allowing me to work across-borders.
         To build my own computer set up.
+        Become a lecturer in UI and UX.
     - Describe how these align with your interests and skills.
         I want to be really good at coding and to gain liberation by not having to live in a fixed area